 Resolving a Database Connection Error in WordPress

-Category: Web Development | Wordpress
+Category: Web Development | WordPress

 A WordPress database connection error can occur for various reasons, and troubleshooting it involves identifying and addressing the underlying issue.
 Here are steps you can take to solve a WordPress database connection error: